phpmyadmin/error-reporting-server/README.md

   `Console/cake Migrations.migration run all --precheck Migrations.PrecheckCondition`

 ## Creating the github app ##

+The application relies on authentication using GitHub.
+To obtain the client ID and key, visit application settings in your Github profile and register an application there.

 The callback for the github app should be /developers/callback

 ## How to run the test suite ##